benchopt/benchopt/doc/benchmark_workflow/run_benchmark.rst

 ===============

 Benchopt offers **two ways** to run a benchmark.
-Let's illustrate them on the Benchmark Lasso.
+Let's illustrate them on the Lasso benchmark.
-Beforehand, make sure that benchopt is well installed and the Lasso benchmark is well set up by following the :ref:`get_started`.
+Beforehand, make sure that benchopt is installed and the Lasso benchmark is set up by following the instructions in :ref:`get_started`.

 With the Command Line Interface (CLI)